+24. Do the Courts of your country acknowledge wrongful arrest?

+Yes

+25. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?

+Yes but it is not easy to pierce the corporate veil.

-- 24. Do the Courts of your country acknowledge wrongful arrest?
-Yes - 25.
-Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?
-Yes but not easy. - 26.
-Is it possible to have a ship sold pendente lite; if so how long does it take?
-No. During proceedings, the ship can only be sold by a public auction at the Court.
+26. Is it possible to have a ship sold pendente lite; if so how long does it take?

+During proceedings, the ship can only be sold by a public auction at the Court.

 Takayuki Matsui graduated with a LL.B. degree from the Hitotsubashi University in 1986.
-After graduation, he practiced for five yearsin a Hull Section of a Maritime Claim Department of a Japanese Insurance Company.
+After graduation, he practiced for five years in a Hull Section of a Maritime Claim Department of a Japanese Insurance Company.
 He was admitted to the bar in 1993.
 He is a partner of Max Law Office specializing in shipping laws in Japan.
 Matsui's focus has been collisions, cargo defense, arrest, and maritime disputes in court and TOMAC arbitration.
-He also has substantialex-perience in ship mortgage enforcement.
+He also has substantial experience in ship mortgage enforcement.
 He is qualified as Maritime Proctor in the Japanese Maritime Court.
 In 1999 he earned a LL.M. in Admiralty from Tulane Law School, New Orleans.
-He is an arbitrator and also a board member of the Documentary Committee of the Japan ShippingExchange.
+He is an arbitrator and also a board member of the Documentary Committee of the Japan Shipping Exchange.
 He is an author of Time Charter Party, published in 2004.
-His hobby is arrest of a ship.
+His hobby is arresting ships.